 Through an initial commitment of at least $25 million for the first three years, this innovative fellowship represents the beginning of a broader $100 million effort to drive scientific leadership and interdisciplinary research across society over the next decade and beyond.
-In addition to a stipend of $100,000 for each Fellow, the Program will include courses and experiences at some of the world’s leading academic institutions, and hands on work in field-leading research laboratories.
+In addition to a stipend of $100,000 for each Fellow, the Program includes courses and experiences at some of the world’s leading academic institutions, and hands on work in field-leading research laboratories.

-The Schmidt Science Fellows program will leverage the expertise and input from elite academic institutions from across the globe, as well as the experience of the Rhodes Trust, to attract future leaders that have recently completed PhDs in the natural sciences, engineering, mathematics or computing, and provide them with experiences, tools, and opportunities to position them to thrive in their future careers.
-Leading universities in both the United Kingdom and United States are core partners in this effort, and will provide input and host immersive sessions at their campuses as part of the global meeting series.
+The Schmidt Science Fellows program leverages the expertise and input from elite academic institutions from across the globe, as well as the experience of the Rhodes Trust, to attract future leaders that have recently completed PhDs in the natural sciences, engineering, mathematics or computing, and provide them with experiences, tools, and opportunities to position them to thrive in their future careers.
+Leading universities in both the United Kingdom and United States are core partners in this effort, and provide input and host immersive sessions at their campuses as part of the global meeting series.

-These and other universities will also participate in the Program by serving as potential locations for Schmidt Science Fellows to conduct their postdoctoral research studies.
+These and other universities also participate in the Program by serving as potential locations for Schmidt Science Fellows to conduct their postdoctoral research studies.

 The Schmidt Science Fellows may pursue postdoctoral research in any laboratory that is substantially different from their existing field of expertise.
-The degree of difference will be subject to a case-by-case evaluation.
+The degree of difference is subject to a case-by-case evaluation.
 It may be that a Fellow pursues a completely new line of inquiry within the same discipline, or it might be a related line of inquiry in an entirely new discipline.
 For instance, a biochemist focused on immunology might pursue research in a laboratory focused on molecular biology.
 Alternatively, a Fellow with a PhD in oceanography might join a computer science laboratory focused on modeling wave behavior using algorithms.

-Applicants will be asked to identify potential areas of postdoctoral study as part of the application process, though not required to settle on a single proposal when applying.
-After being chosen for the Program, Fellows will make final decisions about their postdoctoral research laboratory with the approval of the Schmidt Science Fellows program team, in order to ensure a good fit at a high-quality institution, valuable fellowship experience, and consistency with the overall goals of the Program.
+Applicants are asked to identify potential areas of postdoctoral study as part of the application process, though not required to settle on a single proposal when applying.
+After being chosen for the Program, Fellows make final decisions about their postdoctoral research laboratory with the approval of the Schmidt Science Fellows program team, in order to ensure a good fit at a high-quality institution, valuable fellowship experience, and consistency with the overall goals of the Program.
 The preference is that Fellows select a postdoctoral laboratory located at an institution different from where they have received their PhD or where they have already planned future research activities, in order to promote a diversity of experience.

-The five weeks of all-cohort meetings will take place across the United Kingdom, Massachusetts, and Northern California, hosted at the leading universities in these areas.
+For the first year of the program, the five weeks of all-cohort meetings will take place across the United Kingdom, Massachusetts, and Northern California, hosted at the leading universities in these areas.
 See Global Meeting Series for further details.

 Neither Alphabet, Inc. nor any of its subsidiaries, including Google, have any role in supporting, developing or administering the Schmidt Science Fellows program.
 While Fellows may interact with individuals or entities that are part of these companies, particularly through the Global Meeting Series, there is no direct or indirect support for the Program provided by Alphabet, Inc. or any of its subsidiaries.